Skip to content

 SRE-Error-budget

 Identify Hazards and calculate potential risks due the hazard.
 Eg: Loadbalance over load.
-Categorise risks based on classes of risks Prioritise risks based on their potential impact
+Categorize risks based on classes of risks Prioritize risks based on their potential impact

 Risk = Probability * impact